Guidance to licensing authorities

 2 - Conditions and authorisations by virtue of the Act

-9.4 The following paragraphs set out specific sections of the Act that provide for conditions to be attached automatically to premises licences, or for authorisations to be granted automatically.
-The Secretary of State/Scottish Ministers may make regulations requiring these conditions to be set out on the premises licence, and there is no discretion to decide not to include them or to modify them.
+9.4.
+The following paragraphs set out specific sections of the Act that provide for conditions to be attached automatically to premises licences, or for authorisations to be granted automatically.
+The Secretary of State and/or Scottish Ministers may make regulations requiring these conditions to be set out on the premises licence, and there is no discretion to decide not to include them or to modify them.
 The table after paragraph 9.18 summarises which sections of the Act apply to which types of premises licences.

 S.172 – number of gaming machines

 9.5.
 S.172 provides for premises licences to permit a specified number of gaming machines of particular categories in each type of gambling premises.
 These permissions are set out in detail in Part 16 of this guidance.

 S.173 – betting on virtual events

 9.6.
 S.173 authorises the holder of a casino premises licence or a betting premises licence to make facilities available for betting on virtual events.
 This is separate from betting on virtual events by means of a gaming machine.
 It is intended to cover facilities such as virtual horse and greyhound racing which are person-to-person transactions, involving virtual images that are not displayed on a machine.

 S.174 – gambling in addition to casino games

 9.7.
 S.174 authorises the holder of a casino premises licence for a small or large casino to make available the following types of gambling in addition to casino games:

 - betting – but not in pre-2005 Act casinos with grandfather rights and only with a betting operating licence

 - bingo – but only in large casinos and only with a bingo operating licence.